Youngseok0001/korea-datathon/organizer/datathon/data-hosting-project-only-setup/README.md

 ## Setup steps

-Before going into the set-up steps be reminded you can also replicate the same step with the friendly UI from [Google Cloud](https://cloud.google.com/gcp).
+Before going into the set-up steps be reminded you can also replicate the same steps with the friendly UI from [Google Cloud](https://cloud.google.com/gcp).
 The detailed steps for Google Cloud UI is [here](https://hevodata.com/blog/postgresql-to-bigquery-data-migration/).
 One disadvantage of using Google Cloud UI however would be that you have to upload your tables one by one, which could be time consuming for a big dataset.

 ### STEP 1:  Create Data-project and Googlegroups
 You can perform all the setup through Cloud Shell in Google Cloud Platform.
 Let's first create a dummy project  to work in a Cloud Shell.
-For a first-time Google Cloud user, you need to accept the Terms of Service on
+For the first-time Google Cloud user, you need to accept the Terms of Service on
 [Cloud Console](https://console.cloud.google.com) to proceed.

 * Create a googlegroups account from [google group](https://groups.google.com).